 It’s important to understand that in Korea, they say these things as helpful facts and not in a malicious way.
 Yet often times, foreign women have no trouble finding clothing that fits them perfectly.

 This is where you can use your foreign status to your advantage: just smile and nod, and keep looking through the racks.
+Knowing what to wear in South Korea can help you at least blend in, while you deal with differing sales techniques.

-Be careful when buying cosmetics.
+Be careful when buying cosmetics

 It is very fashionable to not only be very pale here, but to use skin-bleaching agents in the face lotion and make-up.